 To spur economic growth, the government of Sierra Leone has been aggressively courting large-scale agriculture and mining investments.
 These have often led to the exploitation of communities and environmental devastation.

 Namati supports communities to protect customary land rights, challenge land grabs, remedy environmental harm, and, if they wish, negotiate fair deals with investors.

-Our 5-year goals are to 1) significantly reduce environmental and social harm in 50 mining, agricultural, or development projects, and 2) change policy nationwide so that the people who depend on the land a meaningful voice in what happens to it.
+Our 5-year goals are to 1) significantly reduce environmental and social harm in 50 mining, agricultural, or development projects, and 2) change policy nationwide so that the people who depend on the land have a meaningful voice in what happens to it.

 Annihilation By Deforestation; How The Pursuit Of Short Term “Gain” Will Be The Death Of A Country

 In this op-ed, Namati Sierra Leone Director Sonkita Conteh, warns that if the Sierra Leone government does not stop a trade that has not and will never be profitable, the nation will lose all its forest cover in a few years.

 Communities need land rights to gain from investments